 Once the checks are complete the information will be passed to an EWO, who will visit the family within 10 working days to explain the procedure and seek the views and wishes of the young person (age appropriate).
 They will also liaise with other services working with the family to ensure a multi-agency support continues.
-An EHE 2 form will be completed
+An EHE 2 form will be completed and a review of the plan within the next 15 days

 The EWO visiting the family will undertake an assessment of the reasons given for EHE and will negotiate an appropriate response for the child.
 If unresolved school issues are a factor for EHE, the officer will arrange a meeting in school with the Headteacher and any multi agencies to consider and plan a return to the child to a school setting.
 If following the visit and the EWO's assessment parents continue to preference EHE.
 The School and Advisor will be notified, NFA required from school.
-An initial visit will be arranged by the EHE Advisor
+An initial visit will be arranged by the EHE Advisor once the EHE plan is established.